google/cssi-labs/html-css/labs/tech-website/README.md

 ### Your local technology store has hired you to create their website for them.

-All of the images you see in the mockups are located in the images folder.
-Your job is to recreate the website pieces you see below, and combine them to make a cohesive site.
+All of the images you see in the mock-ups are located in the images folder.
+Your job is to recreate the website pieces you see below and combine them to make a cohesive site.
 Use your knowledge of HTML and CSS to make your client happy!

 ### Navigation Bar
-Almost every website you look at will have a navigation bar at the top of the page, this is a great way to allow users to navigate your site.
-Recreate the basic example below using what you just practiced in the CSS flexbox lab.
-The fonts used in the gif below are from google fonts.
-Feel free to use whatever fonts you think are the most aesthetic.
+Almost every website you look at will have a navigation bar at the top of the page.
+This is a great way to allow users to navigate your site.
+Recreate the basic example below using what you just practiced in the CSS Flexbox lab.
+The fonts used in the gif below are from Google Fonts.
+Feel free to use whatever fonts you think are the most aesthetically pleasing.

 ![](https://media.giphy.com/media/l1IBjf4eowUAeXPQk/giphy.gif)

 ### Cards, Part A
 Replicate the card that you see below.
-You'll want to include an image, article title and author name.
-Think logically, will you want this card above or below your navigation bar?
-Try to stay away from using pixels to size things, percentages will keep your page responsive to the page size.
+You'll want to include an image, article title, and author name.
+Think logically: will you want this card above or below your navigation bar?
+Try to stay away from using pixels to size things;
+percentages will keep your page responsive to the page size.

 ![](https://media.giphy.com/media/l0HUqLvnQYxPuJQo8/giphy.gif)

 ### Cards, Part B
-Populate your page more, add in 1 or 2 more cards, these will serve as your "Top Stories".
+Populate your page more: add in 1 or 2 more cards.
+These will serve as your "Top Stories".

 ![](https://media.giphy.com/media/3o752jRu6apYpr5pYI/giphy.gif)